Brockton Symphony Orchestra: Vasconcellos Youth Competition

 The Brockton Symphony Orchestra also hosts the annual Vasconcellos Youth Competition, offering $1500 in prizes every year to instrumentalists under the age of 18.
 Winners are invited to play a concerto with the Brockton Symphony Orchestra.
 Past Winners include Miki Nagahara, Winston Huang, Jaclyn Freshman, Kristhyan Benitez, and Meihui An.

+Members

+The following is the list of instrumentalists as of the Brockton Symphony Orchestra 2023-2024 season.